JEMasonMedia/unzip-tool/README.md

 # Unzip Tool

 This project provides a Node.js script for unzipping files from a specified directory into a target directory.
+This tool was created to automate the process of extracting files, particularly when dealing with large volumes of data.

+A common scenario where this tool is useful is when downloading multiple files from the internet, such as from Google Drive.
+These files are often compressed into multiple zip archives.
+This script simplifies the task of unzipping each archive and organizing the files into a designated directory.

 It supports two versions:

 1. **`unzip_files.js`**: Uses `.env` values for directory paths.
 2. **`unzip_files_cm.js`**: Uses command-line arguments for directory paths.